MicrosoftLearning/AI-102-AIEngineer/Instructions/23-search-skills.md

 ## Create Azure resources

-> **Note**: If you have previously completed the **[Create an Azure Cognitive Search solution](22-azure-search.md)** exercise, and still have these Azure resources in your subscription, you can skip this section and start at the **Create a search solution** section.
+> **Note**: If you have previously completed the **[Create an Azure AI Search solution](22-azure-search.md)** exercise, and still have these Azure resources in your subscription, you can skip this section and start at the **Create a search solution** section.
 Otherwise, follow the steps below to provision the required Azure resources.

 1. In a web browser, open the Azure portal at `https://portal.azure.com`, and sign in using the Microsoft account associated with your Azure subscription.
 2. View the **Resource groups** in your subscription.